apify/apify-docs/content/docs/integrations.md

 ## API token

 To access our API in your integrations, you will need to use your secret API token.
 You can find it on the [Integrations](https://console.apify.com/account?tab=integrations) page in the Apify Console.
+Give your token a reasonable description and never use one token for several services, much like you shouldn't use the same password for different accounts.

 ![Integrations page in the Apify Console]({{@asset integrations/images/api-token.webp}})